Siege of Rohtas (1764)

-The Siege of Rohtas took place in 1764 when Sikh leaders Charat Singh of the Sukerchakia Misl and Gujjar Singh of the Bhangi Misl laying siege to the Rohtas Fort, which was commanded by Durrani General Sarbuland Khan.
-The siege resulted in the capture of the fort by the Sikhs Misls.
+The Siege of Rohtas took place in 1764 when Sikh leaders Charat Singh of the Sukerchakia Misl and Gujjar Singh of the Bhangi Misl laid siege to the Rohtas Fort, which was commanded by Durrani General Sarbuland Khan.
+The siege resulted in the capture of the fort by the Sikh Misls.

 Background

 After the Battle of Sirhind in 1764, the Sikh Misls aimed to strengthen their control over neighboring territories, significantly weakening the Durrani influence in the Punjab region.
 Prominent leaders of the Taruna Dal, Charat Singh Sukerchakia and Hari Singh Bhangi, expanded their domains northwestward and southward, respectively.

 In early summer, Charat Singh, accompanied by Gujjar Singh Bhangi, marched towards Rohtas.

-Siege and Battle
+Siege and battle

 The Afghan Faujdar of Rohtas, Sarbuland Khan, the uncle of Ahmad Shah Abdali, resisted the advancing Sikh forces but was defeated and retreated to the Rohtas Fort.
 The combined Sikh forces of Sukerchakia and Bhangi Misl laid siege to the Rohtas Fort.
 Seeing no progress, Charat Singh staged a feigned retreat, successfully luring the Afghan forces out of the fort.
 In the ensuing battle, the Afghans were defeated, and Sarbuland Khan was captured.
 The Afghan Faujdar earned respect from the Sikhs, and, impressed by their kindness, he supposedly offered his service to Charat Singh.
-However, Charat Singh declined the offer, instead ransoming him for two lakhs of rupees and permitting him to return to his homeland.
+However, Charat Singh declined the offer, instead ransoming him for two lakhs of rupees and permitting him to return to his homeland Afghanistan.